 Integration: Which the Anyline ID Scanner SDK supports ID documents, countries, and regions?

 Our mobile SDK for ID scanning extracts information from ID cards, passports, and visas.
 It works with the two-line standards TD-3 and TD-2 and the three-line standards TD-1, MRV-A, and MRV-B. The Universal ID scan mode supports all MRZ documents, PDF417 documents and supports several European, US, and Australian driver licenses as well as European identity cards.

 Our mobile SDK for ID scanning is natively developed for iOS, Android, and UWP.
-Still, our ID scanner also supports common integration frameworks such as Xamarin, Cordova, React Native, and Flutter.
+Still, our ID scanner also supports common integration frameworks such as Xamarin, Cordova and React Native.
 The sample code can be found in our documentation, for example, projects on GitHub.